csu-anzai/blue-eye-docs/_docs/components/core/radio.md

 description:
 ---

-# Button
+# Radio

-An advance button component that should render nicely on any platform.
+An advance Radio component that should render nicely on any platform.
 Supports a great level of customization.

 <p align="center">
  <img src="https://i.imgur.com/4V6s8cy.jpg" />